dbt-labs/docs.getdbt.com/website/docs/reference/resource-configs/athena-configs.md

 It's possible to set the `s3_data_naming` globally in the target profile, overwrite the value in the table config, or set up the value for groups of the models in dbt_project.yml.

-Note: when using a workgroup with a default output location configured, `s3_data_naming` and any configured buckets are ignored and the location configured in the workgroup is used.
+Note: If you're using a workgroup with a default output location configured, `s3_data_naming` ignores any configured buckets and uses the location configured in the workgroup.

 ### Incremental models